wwatson4506/MSC/README.md

 2) MSC-non-blocking.ino:
   #define FILLCHAR 0xff // Change this to write a different value to sectors.

-  // Uncomment "#define BLOCKING" to wait for the complete transfer to complete and
+  // Uncomment "#define BLOCKING" to wait for the transfer to complete (blocking) and
   // the time it took.
 Reads and writes will block until transfer is complete.
+Will return
+  // to loop() when complete.
   //#define BLOCKING

   This will read and write sectors in blocking mode and display read and write times.